mgarchagudashvili/node-react-app-sample/readme.md

 npm start

 ```
-It will start webpack webpack-dev-server on port 3333
+By default, it will serve the app on port 3333, go to [http://localhost:3333](http://localhost:3333) to launch it.

-Additionally you need to start mongoDB and Api server
+Additionally you need to start mongoDB and Api server.

 ```
 mongo